Greece Student Travel Programs for Teens

 Do students visit Athens?

-Students fly through Athens and spend their final night there before departure.
+Students on the Kefalonia Island Turtle Conservation program fly through Athens and spend their final night there before departure.
 The program focuses on Kefalonia Island, where the conservation work takes place.
-Students wanting extensive Athens sightseeing should consider other options.

 What about the multi-country programs?

 The 16-day Italy & Greece program begins in Northern Italy (Verona, Venice) with cultural immersion and pasta-making before traveling to Kefalonia for sea turtle conservation.
-The 30-day Europe Odyssey adds Portugal and Spain, starting with Atlantic surfing before continuing through all four countries.
-Both end with Kefalonia turtle conservation.
+The 30-day European Adventure adds Portugal and Spain, starting with Atlantic surfing before continuing through all four countries.
+Both end with the Kefalonia turtle conservation program.

 What’s included in the program cost?